War Cake

 Between Nostalgia and Uncertainty: A Review of Libuše Moníková’s Transfigured Night (2023, Karolinum Press)

-Kate Tsurkan Kate Tsurkan
+Book Review Kate Tsurkan Book Review Kate Tsurkan

 Between Nostalgia and Uncertainty: A Review of Libuše Moníková’s Transfigured Night (2023, Karolinum Press)